 The aspiration for the Financing Alliance is that it provides substantial support to governments in better leveraging existing funds and mobilizing new funding for strong and effective health systems.

-The Financing Alliance will aim to:
+The Financing Alliance aims to:

 - Provide value-added and long-term capacity to governments in designing and financing community health systems, including by embedding expertise